Gut health and happiness :)

 The link between healthy gut bacteria and mental health has now been demonstrated and we understand that it's more important than ever to keep these bacteria healthy to keep our brains and minds healthy.

-The things that upset the balance of bacteria include antibiotics, some medications, herbicides and pesticides on our food and very importantly: what we eat!
+The things that cause dysbiosis include antibiotics, some medications, herbicides and pesticides on our food and very importantly: what we eat!
 Foods high in refined sugar and processing create an environment in which bad bacteria can thrive.

 Every meal you eat is a chance to improve the health of the bacteria in your gut, so once again, increase the fruits and vegetables, healthy fats, prebiotic and probiotic foods.
 Remember that healthy food increases the number of heathy bacteria in your gut.
 Include foods such as bananas, asparagus, garlic, onion, leeks, apples, flaxseed and fermented foods for healthy bacteria.